mahekbatra/terraform-azure-virtual_machine/README.md

 ### To provision from an Azure Platform Image, the following fields are applicable:

-publisher - (Required) Specifies the publisher of the image used to create the virtual machine.
+<b>publisher</b> - (Required) Specifies the publisher of the image used to create the virtual machine.
 Changing this forces a new resource to be created.

-offer - (Required) Specifies the offer of the image used to create the virtual machine.
+<b>offer</b> - (Required) Specifies the offer of the image used to create the virtual machine.
 Changing this forces a new resource to be created.

-sku - (Required) Specifies the SKU of the image used to create the virtual machine.
+<b>sku</b> - (Required) Specifies the SKU of the image used to create the virtual machine.
 Changing this forces a new resource to be created.

-version - (Optional) Specifies the version of the image used to create the virtual machine.
+ <b>version</b> - (Optional) Specifies the version of the image used to create the virtual machine.
 Changing this forces a new resource to be created.